limyewjin/limyewjin.github.io/_posts/2024-11-24-llm-tutorial-1.md

 comments: true
 title: Quick Prompt Engineering Tip 1 - Chain Your Prompts! 🔄
 date: 2024-11-24 08:00:00
-description: The saying goes, "Writing is rewriting."
+description: The saying goes, 'Writing is rewriting.'
 The same applies to LLMs!
 ---

 The saying goes, "Writing is rewriting."
 The same applies to LLMs!
 Just like how we ask humans to double-check their work, we can prompt LLMs to review and improve their responses.